ygale/win-hp-path/README.md

 `echo %PATH%`, and use that information to correct the values of your path permanently in System Properties.
-Now any new command prompt will work with your default Haskell Platform right from the start without having to run `use-hp`, and you can still run .
+Now any new command prompt will work with your default Haskell Platform right from the start without having to run `use-hp`.

 Running `use-hp` enters a "sub-shell" within the same command prompt window and temporarily modifies the path to use the Haskell Platform